hapijs/hapi/docs/Reference.md

 - `labels` - a string array of labels used when registering plugins to [`pack.select()`](#packselectlabels) matching server labels.
 Defaults to an empty array `[]` (no labels).
 <p></p>
-- `location` - used to convert relative 'Location' header URIs to absolute, by adding this value as prefix.
+- <a name="server.config.location" />`location` - used to convert relative 'Location' header URIs to absolute, by adding this value as prefix.
 Value must not contain a trailing `'/'`.
   Defaults to empty string (`''`).
 <p></p>
 - <a name="server.config.payload" />`payload` - controls how incoming payloads (request body) are processed: